ffuszthaler/BCC_CSC_WS21/README.md

 # BCC_WS21

-Includes code written during the lectures and additional challenges.
+Includes code written during lectures and additional challenges.

 Feel free to take a look and copy what you need.